Trade forex like the banks

 TRADING THE WRONG WAY

 Cluttering the chart is the worst mistake a trader can commit.
 The endless sea of indicators and tools removes all vision from the chart, blocks price action, and eliminates any sense of direction.
-The signals and analysis are overly conflicting with each other too (one tool could indicate sell but the other shows hold or buy) and causes paralysis of analysis.
+The signals and analysis are overly conflicting with each other too, (one tool could indicate sell but the other shows hold or buy).
+This causes paralysis of analysis.

 Some traders probably choose these tactics as a method to hide the insecurity about their approach and their trading.
 Other traders feel comfortable with paralysis of analysis as it allows them to escape a decision and blame other third parties.